-Have you ever spent an inordinate amount of time setting up dominos only to see them fall in a fraction of the time you spent lining them up?
+Have you ever spent an inordinate amount of time setting up dominoes only to see them fall in a fraction of the time you spent lining them up?

 But let’s face it – after a while the domino effect can get really old.
-Sure the rapid fall of the perfectly synchronized dominos caused by one effortless push is exciting to see, but the aftermath mess of having fallen scattered dominos all over the floor to pick up and line up over and over again is not one bit of fun.
+Sure the rapid fall of the perfectly synchronized dominoes caused by one effortless push is exciting to see, but the aftermath mess of having fallen scattered dominoes all over the floor to pick up and line up over and over again is not one bit of fun.

 When seen in light of the life of the human soul, the “domino effect” has many parallels to the spiritual life.
 Similar to how the fall of one domino causes the others to also fall, everything we do in our life has an effect to our soul and the souls of those around us.
 We have the ability to decide whether we want this effect to be a positive one or a negative one.